A variety of ammo on a desk

 My Opinion on this ammo:

-• Ballistic Gel Tests done by Lucky Gunner found that this ammo round goes about 10 to 23 inches depending on the test, which is close to the FBI standard for ammo penetration, but a little too far in some tests.
+- Ballistic Gel Tests done by Lucky Gunner found that this ammo round goes from 10 to 23 inches deep depending on the test, which is close to the FBI standard for ammo penetration of 12 to 18 inches.

-• May over-penetrate your target in some cases and hit something behind it.
+- May slightly over-penetrate your target in some cases and hit something behind it, but not by much.

 2) Federal Premium Law Enforcement, 9mm, Tactical HST JHP, 124 grain ammo